-Rule No. 27 Responsibilities for Infection Prevention/Standard Precautions and Transmission Based Precautions

-Members of the Medical and Affiliated Health Care Professional staff must comply with infection prevention policies, including but not limited to the Medical Staff policy regarding hand hygiene and contact precautions, the Hospital policy regarding natural and artificial fingernails and any sanctions that apply to any such policy.
+Rule No. 27 Responsibilities for Infection Prevention/Standard Precautions and Transmission Based Precautions precautions, the Hospital policy regarding natural and artificial fingernails and any sanctions that apply to any such policy.
 Routine hand hygiene is to be performed before and after any patient contact.
 Standard precautions must be used in the care of all patients that will or may include contact with blood or body fluids.
 The responsible Attending Practitioner, nurse and/or hospital epidemiologist or a designee determines the need for additional transmission based precautions.
 Orders for such precautions are to be entered into the applicable electronic medical record and a note entered in the patient's chart delineating the reasons for initiating precautions.
 The hospital epidemiologist has final authority in determining the initiation and/or discontinuation of transmission based precautions.